spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/05-restore-cluster-backup.md

 3. Select the destination cluster you restored.
 You will land on the cluster's **Overview** tab.
 Palette will display the details of the selected cluster.

-4. Notice the cluster's **Last Modified** field.
+4. In the  **Overview** tab, notice the cluster's **Last Modified** field.
 It will display the timestamp when the cluster is last modified.

-5. Navigate to the **Backups** > **Restores** tab.
+5. Navigate to the **Backups** tab and click on the **Restores** nested tab.
 Palette will display the status, restoration timestamp, the source cluster, and the backup name for each restore operation you performed for the current cluster.
 The screenshot below highlights an example restore operation.

   ![A screenshot highlighting the restoration status for the destination cluster.](/clusters_cluster-management_backup-restore_verify-restore.png)